availproject/avail/examples/deno/README.md

 Before running examples or benchmarks make sure that you have a running local node.

+Make sure to populate basic configuration in `config.ts` or leave the default if using local node.
+Take a look at the scripts for more details about the configuration.

 ```bash
 # To run the Connect example
 deno run -A ./examples/deno/connect.ts